apache/beam/website/www/site/content/en/blog/dyi-content-discovery-platform-genai-beam.md

 ## Use our examples

 This article discusses the use of Generative AI and LLM-based services to improve, automate, and add creativity to existing solutions that deal with information and data.
 It then describes a common use case for a content discovery platform using Google Cloud Platform services.
 The main goal of the use case is to exemplify how to use the available technologies and services together, serve as a quick start reference, and ease the learning curve for LLM and Generative AI capabilities, simplifying their adoption for production use cases.
 The code [repository](https://github.com/prodriguezdefino/content-dicovery-platform-gcp) should serve as a starting point to understand how to resolve the integration challenges and the interaction examples that build rich context for LLM requests, or resolve streaming ingestion and semantic matching, looking to really take advantage of near real time Generative AI use cases.
-Contributors